 BOX OFFICE If you are a venue that offers space hire and doesn't get involved with ticketing, you won't need this bit, skip to page 8 TICKET ALLOCATION & COMMISSION You are required to sell a minimum of 30% of your tickets (per performance) through the Brighton Fringe Box Office.
+If you sell more than 50% of your allocation through the Brighton Fringe Box Office, you can request a redirect link to be installed to an alternative box office.
 Tip: If you are a new venue and you don't already have a system in place for selling your own tickets, we recommend that you allocate 100% of the tickets to our Box Office.
 If there are any tickets left before the show starts, you can always sell the remaining tickets on the door.
 If you would like to set up your own box office, contact the Brighton Fringe Box Office for advice on possible online ticketing systems.
 Please bear in mind that if you run your own Box Office, you'll need someone to run front of house and take bookings, sell tickets and collect ticket stubs.
 TICKET PRICES Events can set their own ticket prices, this may be something that you need to confirm with the event as part of your hire contract.
 Events can chose to offer free tickets, paid tickets, or Name Your Price tickets.
 For NYP tickets, they can enter the minimum someone can pay to book a ticket (£0 will be an available option on this) and we set a hard upper limit of £20 per ticket.
-Ticket purchasers will then be able to 'Name Their Price' within these boundaries.
+Ticket purchasers will then be able to 'Pay What You Want' within these boundaries.
 HOW DOES THE BRIGHTON FRINGE BOX OFFICE WORK?

-Early Bird tickets will be available online through our website from Midday Thursday 1/ Friday 2 December 2022.
-Customers will be able to book tickets over the phone by calling 01273 91 72 72 after our General Ticket Release on Midday Thursday 16/ Friday 17 February 2023 We levy a commission rate of 6.5% (plus.
-VAT) on all tickets sold through our box office.
+Early Bird tickets will be available online through our website from Midday Thursday 7/ Friday 8 December 2023.
+Customers will be able to book tickets over the phone by calling 01273 91 72 72 after our General Ticket Release on Midday Thursday 15/ Friday 16 February 2024 We levy a commission rate of 6.5% (plus.
+VAT, totalling 7.8%) on all tickets sold through our box office.
 THE STAGES OF 'ON SALE' For each of the event registration deadlines, there will be an on-sale date that follows.
-First, tickets will go on sale to members of our Friends of Brighton Fringe Scheme, and secondly tickets will go on sale to the General Public.
+First, tickets will go on sale to members of our Friends of Brighton Fringe Scheme, and $6$ secondly tickets will go on sale to the General Public.
 You can see the full list of dates on page 3.